-Attention deficit hyperactivity disorder (ADHD) is a common behavioral disorder.
+Attention deficit hyperactivity disorder (ADHD) is a common neurodevelopmental disorder.
 It’s most often diagnosed in childhood.
-According to the Centers for Disease Control, three to seven percent of American children are believed to have ADHD.
+According to the Centers for Disease Control, about 5 percent of American children are believed to have ADHD.

 Common symptoms of ADHD include hyperactivity, impulsivity, and an inability to focus or concentrate.
 Children may outgrow their ADHD symptoms.
 However, many adolescents and adults continue to experience the symptoms of ADHD.
 With treatment, children and adults alike can have a happy, well-adjusted life with ADHD.